CodeMouse92/quick_installer/README.md

 ./quick_installer.sh -or
 ```

-**I strongly recommend deleting this package when you're done using it.**
+**I strongly recommend deleting the script from your home folder when you're done using it.**